This is Chapter 3 in Financial Accounting. The chapter includes:

-For all the lessons, see The Ultimate Guide to Learn Financial Accounting.
+For all the chapters, see The Ultimate Guide to Learn Financial Accounting.

 The accounting period